sandeepsingh2406/Code-Search-Engine/README.md

            sbt run

-## After the web service is created, the URL to access it is http://104.197.155.244:8080 (or http://localhost:8080 if web service is run locally OR use your google cloud IP)
+## After the web service is created, the URL to access it is http://104.197.155.244:8080 (or http://localhost:8080 if web service is run locally OR use your google cloud external IP)
 (This is specified in SearchEngine.scala )

    **Instructions to use the web service created(These instructions can also be found when you browse to http://104.197.155.244:8080 using a browser:**
+   Note: If simply clicking the URL doesn't work, copy it and paste in your browser.

     Note: If count is not specified, by default 5 search results are obtained
     Note: If running the web service locally, replace the IP(http://104.197.155.244/) in above and below example URLs by "localhost"